Archerthrowingswords/APK-Frenzy/README.md

 # "s" will run the malware scan and provide more information in the output

 python apkfrenzy.py s --f .\malware\BadNews.A.apk
-# or
-python apkfrenzy.py --f .\malware\BadNews.A.apk s
-# or
-python apkfrenzy.py s

 # "r" will extract all the http/https requests and return the result

 python apkfrenzy.py r --f .\malware\BadNews.A.apk

-# or
+# "l" will run the malware scan and log the results to a file

-python apkfrenzy.py --f .\malware\BadNews.A.apk r
+python apkfrenzy.py l --f .\malware\BadNews.A.apk
-# or
-python apkfrenzy.py r

-# "sr" will both run the malware scan and extract all the http/https requests
+# "srl" will run the malware scan, extract all the http/https requests, and log the results to a file

-python apkfrenzy.py sr --f .\malware\BadNews.A.apk
-# or
-python apkfrenzy.py --f .\malware\BadNews.A.apk sr
+python apkfrenzy.py srl --f .\malware\BadNews.A.apk
-# or
-python apkfrenzy.py sr
 ```

 ## For Linux